 A crafty left-handed pitcher whose deceptive delivery and sharp slider made him a key, if understated, piece for a World Series-contending Dodgers team.

-Alex Wood's baseball career was defined by adaptability and a signature pitching motion that baffled hitters.
+Alex Wood started the 2017 All-Star Game and posted a 16-3 record for the Los Angeles Dodgers.
 Drafted by the Atlanta Braves out of the University of Georgia, his unorthodox, three-quarters arm slot and sweeping slider quickly got him to the majors.
-His breakout, however, came after a trade to the Los Angeles Dodgers in 2015.
-There, he became a vital and versatile arm in a star-studded rotation, capable of brilliance as both a starter and a reliever.
-His finest season was 2017, when he started the All-Star Game and posted a stunning 16-3 record, embodying the Dodgers' dominance that year.
-Injuries later challenged his consistency, leading him to journey through several clubs, but his intelligence on the mound and his role in the Dodgers' perennial postseason runs cemented his reputation as a pitcher who maximized every ounce of his talent.
+A trade to the Dodgers in 2015 made him a vital and versatile arm in a star-studded rotation, capable of brilliance as both a starter and a reliever.
+Injuries later challenged his consistency, leading him through several clubs, but his intelligence on the mound and role in the Dodgers' perennial postseason runs showed a pitcher who maximized every ounce of his talent.

 1981–1996